 The Silverado Hybrid's 6.0-liter V-8 teams with GM's Electrically Variable Transmission, which integrates two electric motors into the transmission housing.
 Those motors are powered by a 300-volt hybrid battery pack under the backseat.
 With this system, the truck can accelerate on electric power alone like the Toyota Prius and other hybrids.

 The rear-wheel-drive Silverado Hybrid can tow up to 6,100 pounds, while the four-wheel-drive model can pull 5,900 pounds.
-Both figures trail the maximum ratings of the regular crew cab by significant margins (more than 10,000 pounds).
+Both figures trail the maximum ratings of the regular crew cab by significant margins.
+Additional mechanical features include:

 - Cylinder deactivation

 - Regenerative braking